-Letter/ symbol 1) Event category Meaning F 😣 Operating error An operating error has occurred.
+Letter/ symbol 1) Event category Meaning F 😒 Operating error An operating error has occurred.
 C 🖤 Service mode The device is in the service mode (e.g. during a simulation).
-SÀ Out of specification The device is being operated outside its technical specifications (e.g. during warm- up or cleaning processes).
-M� Maintenance required Maintenance is required.
+S▲ Out of The device is being operated outside its techn up or cleaning processes).
+The device is being operated outside its technical specifications (e.g. during warm- up or cleaning processes).
+M Maintenance required Maintenance is required.
 N - Not categorized